 “When I look at human, one of the most wonderful creations we have so far, I feel bit disappointed as they are losing their elementary values.” replied Devi with a sigh.

 It’s one of the usual days.
 Prabhu and Devi are sitting leisurely, talking about current conditions of the world and how human has been losing faith, hope, confidence, kindness as we can say the humane values.
 Devi is upset to look at the world where warm-heartened are decreasing in number and the scoundrels are ruling them.
 People are being so calculative that no one helps another unintentionally.
 Mean and bullies are taking over gentles.
 And she is in pain to see that even destiny is not taking care of the generous ones.
 Thus, she has a complaining tone.

 Prabhu with a smirk: “No dear, you are concluding by observing a few bad incidences.
 The world has yet not been that miserable to be disappointed about.
-There are more of those who still believe in us besides having a forlorn living.
+There are more of those who still have belief in us besides having a forlorn living.
 They have faith in their heart that whatever I would be doing will be for their well-being only….”

 …… “And one more thing stop acting womanish, don’t doubt my intentions, I know what I need to do with my dear ones.
 They are my children too.”

 Still Devi doesn’t look convinced.
 So, Prabhu takes her to visit one of his upholders.

 This is Raghav.
 He owns a small tea and snacks stall in a town.
 He is really a canonist who has suffered almost everything one can think of but never scorned God for anything.
 Fate has given him a roller coaster ride for 59 years of his living.